igormironchik/args-parser/README.md

 Why should I use this library?

- * There are tons of libraries for parsing command line arguments in the Internet.
-But args-parser provides possibility to define commands, for example
+ * There are tons of libraries for parsing command line arguments on the Internet.
+But args-parser also provides the possibility to define commands, like

     ```
     git add -A